cuMF/cumf_als/README.md

 ## Input Data

-Users can prepare input to cuMF in text format, with each line like:

-	item_id user_d rating

-As an example, we can start from the netflix data from [here](http://www.select.cs.cmu.edu/code/graphlab/datasets/).
-You can download netflix_mm and netflix_mme from the above [URL](http://www.select.cs.cmu.edu/code/graphlab/datasets/).

-The netflix_mm and netflix_mme files look like

-	% Generated 25-Sep-2011
-	480189 17770 99072112
-	1 1  3
-	2 1  5
-	3 1  4
-	5 1  3
-	6 1  3
-	7 1  4
-	8 1  3

-Please refer to this python [script](https://github.com/wei-tan/CuMF/blob/master/scripts/prepare_input.ipynb) to prepare cuMF input data.
+CuMF need training and testing rating matrices in binary format, and in CSR, CSC and COO formats.
+In ./data/netflix and ./data/ml10M we have already prepared (i)python scripts to download Netflix and Movielens 10M data, and preprocess them, respectively.

+For Netflix data, type:

+	cd ./data/netflix/
+	python ./prepare_netflix_data.py

+Note: this can take 30+ minutes.
+You can download this [file](https://ibm.box.com/s/5vmh77up8reodvihiq0ri66jltg9h4uh) from your brower, extract and put it in ./data/netflix directly.

+For Movielens:

+	cd ./data/ml10M/
+	ipython prepare_ml10M_data.py

+Note: you will encounter a NaN test RMSE.
+Please refer to the "Known Issues" Section.

 ## Run

-For example, to run cuMF with netflix data set:
-Run main, specifying F (rank value), lambda, and how many partitions on solving movie features (this is because netflix data has far more movies than users).
-Prepare the data as requested in the test-als.cu file.
-We will make this run script more user-friendly later.
+Type ./main you will see the following instructions:

+Usage: give M, N, F, NNZ, NNZ_TEST, lambda, X_BATCH, THETA_BATCH and DATA_DIR.
+E.g., for netflix data set, use:
+	./main 17770 480189 100 99072112 1408395 0.058 1 3 ./data/netflix/
+E.g., for movielens 10M data set, use:
+	./main 71567 65133 100 9000048 1000006 0.05 1 1 ./data/ml10M/
+E.g., for yahooMusic data set, use:
+	./main 1000990 624961 100 252800275 4003960 1.1 6 3 ./data/yahoo/

+Prepare the data as instructed in the previous section, before you run.

-Note: rank value has to be a multiply of 10, e.g., 10, 50, 100, 200).
-On K40 here is how we run:
+Note: rank value F has to be a multiply of 10, e.g., 10, 50, 100, 200).

-	./main 100 0.058 3

 ## Known Issues
 We are trying to improve the usability, stability and performance.
 Here are some known issues we are working on:

-(1) More user-friendly data transformation and run scripts.
+(1) NaN test error.
+This is because in some data sets such as movielens 10M, there are users or items with no ratings in training set but some ratings in test set.
+To overcome this, we have defined a flag in als.cu (#define SURPASS_NAN).
+If SURPASS_NAN is defined, we check NaN in calculating RMSE and ignore the NaN values.
+Normally #define SURPASS_NAN should be commented out, as the additional check slows down the computation.

 (2) Multi GPU support.
 We have tested on very large data sets such as [SparkALS](https://databricks.com/blog/2014/07/23/scalable-collaborative-filtering-with-spark-mllib.html) and HugeWiki, on multiple GPUs on one server.
 We will make our multi GPU support code available soon.